 extra contact tips, and an additional nozzle

-Some parts on the spool gun are not replaceable
+- Some parts of the spool gun are not replaceable

 Lincoln MIG Welder, Handheld, 208/230VAC